 The values can be changed according to your specific requirements.

-The less HTTP requests are performed by the browser to load your website content, the faster your pages load for the visitors.
-It is the Golden optimization rule.
-It means that the media content of the page, WordPress theme and plugins should be fetched by visitors’ browser using as fewer requests as possible.
+The fewer HTTP requests are performed by the browser to load your website content, the faster your pages load for the visitors.
+In other words, the media content of the page, WordPress theme, and plugins should be fetched by visitors’ browser using as few requests as possible.

-1. Do not overload the page with widgets, e.g., social media sharing buttons.
+1. Do not overload the page with widgets such as social media sharing buttons.
 They are needed only in blog posts.

 2. It is better to display excerpts on the homepage, not full posts.